remix-run/react-router/UPGRADE_GUIDE.md

-If you have dynamic segments and are depending on `getInitialState`, `componentWillMount`, or `componentDidMount` to fire between transitions to the same route--like `users/123` and `users/456`, then you have two
+If you have dynamic segments and are depending on `getInitialState`, `componentWillMount`, or `componentDidMount` to fire between transitions to the same route--like `users/123` and `users/456`--then you have two
+options:

-options: add `addHandlerKey={true}` to your route and keep the previous behavior (but lose out on performance), or implement `componentWillReceiveProps`.
+- add `addHandlerKey={true}` to your route and keep the previous behavior (but lose out on performance), or
+- implement `componentWillReceiveProps`.

 ```js
 // 0.5.x